Starbucks London Fog Tea Latte

 Starbucks Iced London Fog

-To make a copycat version of a Starbucks Iced London Fog latte follow the instructions for the hot version except pour in cold milk instead of steamed.
+To make a copycat Starbucks Iced London Fog Latte follow the instructions for the hot version except pour in cold milk instead of steamed.

 The final step is to add ice to the glass.

 It’s important to add the ice after the cold milk has been poured into the hot tea.
 This prevents the ice from melting as much.

 To make a skinny Starbucks London Fog at home, use sugar-free vanilla syrup and non-fat milk.